Botanical Name: Rhododendron simsii

 Origin: Asian hybrids

-Height: Up to 2 ft (60 cm).
+Height: Up to 2 ft (60 cm) as a potted plant.
 Dwarf azaleas are more compact.

 Light: Bright light, no direct sun.